Things to do in Kuala Lumpur

 This pedestrian and cyclist bridge, whose architecture was inspired by elements of Malay culture, was inaugurated in 2020, connecting the Kampung Baharu area to the centre of Kuala Lumpur.
 The Saloma Bridge, named after the Singaporean-Malay actress and singer, was eagerly awaited by the people of Kampung Baharu, as it reduced the travel time from 30 minutes to just a 7-minute walk to reach the centre of Kuala Lumpur.

-It should be visited at night because for the ever-changing patterns of lights, and the view of the illuminated Petronas Towers at the end of the bridge.
+It should be visited at night for the ever-changing patterns of lights, and the view of the illuminated Petronas Towers at the end of the bridge.
 Today, the bridge is popular with many locals and tourists, especially for photo shoots, and you can find many photographers offering their services here.

 The bridge is a short walk from the Suria KLCC shopping centre, and from there you just have to head towards the Public Bank Tower (or Menara Public Bank).
 So, we went to the Saloma Bridge after the shopping mall’s light show, called Lake Symphony, which happens daily at 7:30 pm, 8:30 pm, and 9:30 pm.
 Read more about the show here.
 I must warn that for those who have seen the Spectra show at Marina Bay Sands in Singapore (Spectra info here), this one in Kuala Lumpur might be a bit disappointing.